insidersolutions/nlproc_sdk_sample_code/README.md

 To start using these technologies in your projects, you need to acquire the license.
 Get in touch at dk@semanticanalyzer.info

-Sentiment Analysis technology can be tried out in the form of API on mashape.com:
+Sentiment Analysis technology can be consumed as an API on mashape.com:

 https://www.mashape.com/dmitrykey/russiansentimentanalyzer

+Looking for English sentiment analyzer?
+Check this one out: https://www.mashape.com/dmitrykey/sentifindr

 # Lemmatizer features